tflori/riki-concepts/README.md

 to be extendable and therefore reusable.

 A detailed [concept of the framework](framework) is available.

+## Skeleton

+There will be a skeleton that can be used as a project template for generating an application using the framework.
+This skeleton should have the ability to be as minimal as possible while also options exist for fully implemented libraries for http routing, io handling on console or scheduling asynchronous jobs.

+A detailed [concept of the skeleton](skeleton) is available.

 ## Technical concept of the community page